Mathavan1234/Host-a-Static-Website-on-AWS/README.md

 ---

 ## Key Features
-🚀  **Virtual Private Cloud (VPC)**: Configured a VPC with public and private subnets across two Availability Zones for enhanced security and fault tolerance.
+1.**Virtual Private Cloud (VPC)**: Configured a VPC with public and private subnets across two Availability Zones for enhanced security and fault tolerance.
-🚀  **Internet Gateway**: Facilitates connectivity between the VPC and the internet.
+2.**Internet Gateway**: Facilitates connectivity between the VPC and the internet.
 🚀  **Security Groups**: Acts as a firewall to control inbound and outbound traffic.
 🚀  **Public Subnets**: Used for the NAT Gateway and Application Load Balancer.
 🚀  **Private Subnets**: Hosts EC2 instances for enhanced security.